Tango199/GettingStartedWithGit/gitCommands.md

 (make some changes and add some files that need handled)

-    git add -A (to add all of the files to be watched, or just selected individual files) git commit -m "detailed message) (saving the files and setting a detailed message saying what i changed/fixed so that other programmers know what you did)
+    git add -A (to add all of the files to be watched, or just selected individual files) git commit -m "detailed message) (saving the files and setting a detailed message saying what I changed/fixed so that other programmers know what you did)

     git push --set-upstream origin development

-These are just a few of the commands tha can be used with Github.
+These are just a few of the commands that can be used with Github.
 Go to the last page to conclude our demo. https://github.com/rxs5346/TestTogether/blob/develop/ConclusionFile.md